Tasmanian Parliamentary Friends of Diabetes

 The chairs of the Tasmanian Parliamentary Friends of Diabetes are: Guy Barnett MP, Jen Butler MP and Mike Gaffney MLC.

-All members of the Tasmanian Parliament were warmly invited to become members of the Tasmanian Parliamentary Diabetes Support Group (Tas PDSG).
+All members of the current Tasmanian Parliament were invited to join.

-- Draw statewide awareness to the impact of that diabetes has for those affected, our communities and our economy.
+- draw statewide awareness to the impact that diabetes has for those affected, their families, our communities and our economy.

 A story on our Myth Busters session featured in the Parliamentarians for Diabetes Global Network, you can read it here.

 - Launched the Schools Triathlon Challenge on Parliament Lawns with members of the Tasmanian Parliament, school children, sponsors and supporters of the event.

 - held an event in conjunction with the Schools Canteen Association launching the Well Fed Tasmania van.